+The standard rate of value-added tax (VAT) rate is 17 per cent with effect from 1 March 2012.
+Reduced rates of 5 per cent and 8 per cent apply to certain goods and services.
 The VAT registration threshold is €15,600 per annum.
 VAT returns must be submitted quarterly and any tax due paid by the tenth day of the second month following the quarter-end date.
 Companies that do not have trading activities within the EU need not register for VAT.